-The goal of this ongoing project is to develop new simulation algorithms and tools for paint and surface treatment processes in automotive paint shops.
+The goal of this project is to develop new simulation algorithms and tools for paint and surface treatment processes in automotive paint shops.
 The project is part of Vinnova’s FFI program for Sustainable Production Technology that supports the Swedish automotive industry and our research partners are Volvo Cars, Scania CV, AB Volvo, General Motors and Swerea IVF.

 In spray painting paint primer, color layers and clear coating are commonly applied through the Electrostatic Rotary Bell Sprayer (ERBS) technique.
 Paint is injected at the center of a rotating bell; the paint forms a film on the bottom side of the bell and is atomized at the edge.
 The droplets are charged electrostatically and driven towards the target car body both by shaping air surrounding the rotating bell and by a potential difference in the order of 50-100 kV between paint applicator and target.